-The Municipal Assistance Program (MAP) is created to help local governments efficiently and effectively plan and implement a variety of services, improvements, and soundly managed development.
-The program provides funding for three groups of activities - 1) shared service; 2) community planning; and 3) floodplain management.
+The Municipal Assistance Program was created to help local governments efficiently and effectively plan and implement a variety of services, improvements, and soundly managed development.
+The program provides funding for two groups of activities - 1) shared service; and 2) community planning.
 The program is administered by the Governor's Center for Local Government Services (GCLGS) in the Pennsylvania Department of Community and Economic Development (DCED).